Azure-Samples/media-services-v3-node-tutorials/Player/examples/hls-js/README.md

 # Player sample using HLS.js and timed-metadata insertion

 This sample demonstrates how to use the HLS.js player with HLS low latency live streaming (LL-HLS) and timed metadata insertion.
 Azure Media Services supports playback in any Javascript Media Source Extension based player that can support the streaming of HLS, Low latency HLS (LL-HLS) and MPEG DASH formats.
-The Google Shaka player is a good choice for an open source player solution that works well with AMS streaming.
+The HLS.js player is an open source player solution that works well with AMS streaming.

 ## Where do I learn more about HLS.js